Americas 6 months

 Visa and entry-requirement summary for Canada

-Stay limit 6 months
+Stay limit Up to 6 months (eTA / visa-exempt)

 Currency Canadian Dollar (CAD)